thalida/openapi-docs-viewer/README.md

   ![swagger Light Theme: Large](docs/images/theme-swagger-light-large.png)
 </details>

+### Dark Mode Support

+By default, the extension will use the system theme.
+System theme adopts the color scheme of the VSCode theme.
+If you want to override the system theme, you can set the `openapi-docs-viewer.defaultTheme` setting to `dark` or `light`.

 ## Extension Settings

 This extension contributes the following settings:

-* `myExtension.enable`: Enable/disable this extension.
-* `myExtension.defaultTheme`: Set the default theme for the OpenAPI viewer, default is `elements`.
+* `openapi-docs-viewer.defaultRenderer`: Set the default theme for the OpenAPI viewer, default is `elements`.
+* `openapi-docs-viewer.defaultTheme`: Set the default color scheme, default is `system`.